AlexAegis/advent-of-code/src/2018/day10/readme.md

 ......................
 ```

-After 3 seconds, the message appeared briefly: HI.
+After 3 seconds, the message appeared briefly: `HI`.
 Of course, your message will be much longer and will take many more seconds to appear.

-What message will eventually appear in the sky?
+**What message will eventually appear in the sky?**

-Your puzzle answer was **KBJHEZCB**.
+Your puzzle answer was `KBJHEZCB`.

 ## Part Two

-Good thing you didn't have to wait, because that would have taken a long time - much longer than the 3 seconds in the example above.
+Good thing you didn't have to wait, because that would have taken a long time - much longer than the `3` seconds in the example above.

-Impressed by your sub-hour communication capabilities, the Elves are curious: exactly how many seconds would they have needed to wait for that message to appear?
+Impressed by your sub-hour communication capabilities, the Elves are curious: **exactly how many seconds would they have needed to wait for that message to appear?**

-Your puzzle answer was **10369**.
+Your puzzle answer was `10369`.